Jirinrin/AYA/README.md

 - `bat/aya.bat` is the file that runs everything automatically, recommended to make a shortcut to this in your Start Menu
 - inputting an object into the CLI needs to be wrapped by `()` parentheses
 - use `.help` to know all the commands
-- edit config in the file `CONST.ts` (TODO: make this a plain file that's editable so you can set it from the terminal)
 - apparently tab completion is a thing for commands

 ## Music info available